At a Glance

-This lesson is part of Facing History’s work on the Reconstruction era, and part of a series of video-based web lessons.
+This lesson is part of Facing History’s work on the Reconstruction era and part of a series of lessons focused on our Reconstruction videos.
 Use this lesson to engage students in a conversation about the period of interracial democracy that occurred during Radical Reconstruction.
 In addition to the suggestions below, see Lesson 8 in The Reconstruction Era and the Fragility of Democracy for more resources and background information.

 Ask students to write a short response to the following quotation by historian Eric Foner: